qualweb/core/README.md

 # Evaluation problems

 Sometimes, some webpages fail to evaluate, or the evaluation may take a really long time.
-Before creating an issue verify that:
+Before creating an issue check the **error.log** file and verify that:

 - The URL is correct, and it uses http or https, or www, or both;
 - The webpage exists;
 - If using https, that the certificate is valid;
-  - If you really want to evaluate the page with an invalid certificate, add "--ignore-certificate-errors" to the `args` in qualweb launch options.
+  - If you really want to evaluate the page with an invalid certificate, add "--ignore-certificate-errors" to the `args` in qualweb puppeteer launch options.
-- The webpage loading is not blocked by a javascript dialog (e.g. alert or confirm dialog).
+- The webpage is not password protected;
-  - In this cases, qualweb core can't evaluate the webpage because the loading phase is never finished and the only way to get an evaluation it's by using the qualweb chrome extension mentioned at the beginning.
+- The webpage is an [HTML Document](https://dom.spec.whatwg.org/#concept-document).

 # License